nwb-extensions/staged-extensions/README.md

 `<your-extension-name>-feedstock` will be created in the [nwb-extensions GitHub organization](https://github.com/nwb-extensions) with your modified `ndx-meta.yaml` and `README.md` files, and you will be added as a maintainer for that repository.

-This new repo is the catalog entry for your extension.
+  This new repo is the NDX Catalog entry for your extension.
 Please keep it up-to-date as you develop your extension and publish new versions.

-## Behind the Scenes
+## Behind the scenes

 See https://github.com/nwb-extensions/nwb-extensions-smithy for more information about the automation scripts that run on top of this repo.